unibo-dtm-se-2425-AvianBlasters/report/sections/03-design/index.md

 These components retain information over time and manage a defined internal state.

-- GameControllerImpl: owns the game loop and flow flags (running, paused) and references to the World, Player, View, and I/O subsystems.
+- `GameControllerImpl`: owns the game loop and flow flags (running, paused) and references to the World, Player, View, and I/O subsystems.
 Responds to normalized actions (move, shoot, pause/quit); advances simulation each frame; triggers rendering/audio; transitions between Running ⇄ Paused and into Game Over.

-- WorldImpl: authoritative container of runtime entities.
+- `WorldImpl`: authoritative container of runtime entities.
 Adds/removes entities, advances them each tick, resolves collisions, and applies results (damage, destruction, spawns).

-- PlayerImpl: maintains position, health, score, status/power-up timers.
+- `PlayerImpl`: maintains position, health, score, status/power-up timers.
 Moves within limits; fires via attack handler; applies power-ups; enters Invulnerable briefly after damage.

-- Enemy (Bird/Bat): keeps movement/attack state and cooldowns.
+- `Enemy (Bird/Bat)`: keeps movement/attack state and cooldowns.
 Bird follows formation sweeps and periodic descent.
 Bat switches from Descending to Bird-like/Homing based on proximity to the player.

-- Handlers: HealthHandler tracks (current,max) and death; AttackHandler/cooldowns decide when a projectile is created; power-up/status handlers manage effect durations.
+- Handlers: `HealthHandler` tracks (current,max) and death; `AttackHandler`/ `cooldowns` decide when a projectile is created; `power-up` / `status` handlers manage effect durations.

 **Stateless Components**

 These components perform specific actions without retaining any data between calls.

-The InputHandler captures and translates user input into game actions.
-The SpriteManager provides sprite data on demand for rendering, and the SoundManager triggers audio effects.
+The `InputHandler` captures and translates user input into game actions.
+The `SpriteManager` provides sprite data on demand for rendering, and the `SoundManager` triggers audio effects.

 ### State Update Responsibilities

 State updates are managed through a clear hierarchy of responsibilities.

 - Primary State Managers: The GameController and World are the main state coordinators.
-The GameController triggers updates every frame (60 FPS) and manages game flow.
+The `GameController` triggers updates every frame (60 FPS) and manages game flow.
 The World handles the state of all entities, their interactions, and their lifecycles.
 Individual entities like the Player and Enemy are responsible for updating their own specific states in response to events or continuous updates.

-- Secondary State Managers: Specialized components such as the PowerUpHandler, ScoreHandler, and HealthHandler manage specific, localized state changes.
-The PowerUpHandler applies temporary effects, while the ScoreHandler and HealthHandler manage score and health values, respectively, in response to events like enemy destruction or damage.
+- Secondary State Managers: Specialized components such as the `PowerUpHandler`, `ScoreHandler`, and `HealthHandler` manage specific, localized state changes.
+The `PowerUpHandler` applies temporary effects, while the `ScoreHandler` and `HealthHandler` manage score and health values, respectively, in response to events like enemy destruction or damage.

 ### State Transition Diagrams